 9 instrumental tracks have featured in the countdown since its inception

-‘Buy Me A Pony’ by Spiderbait was the first Australian song to reach #1 on the countdown, in 1996 – It is also the shortest song to hit #1, running for a mere 105 seconds.
+‘Buy Me A Pony’ by Spiderbait was the first Australian song to reach #1 on the countdown, in 1996.
+Notably, it is also the shortest song to hit #1, running for a mere 105 seconds.

 Length doesn’t matter